pytorch/pytorch.github.io/_get_started/installation/aws.md

 * dedicated, pre-built machine learning instances, complete with PyTorch
 * bare Linux and Windows instances for you to do a custom install of PyTorch.

+## Quick Start on Linux

+If you want to get started with a bare Linux AWS instance that you can login into from the commmand-line and install PyTorch, this step-by-step guide will help you do that.

+1. Log into your [AWS console](https://aws.amazon.com/console/).
+If you do not have an AWS account, see the [primer](#aws-primer) below.
+1. Click on `Launch a virtual machine`.
+1. Select `Deep Learning Base AMI (Ubuntu)`.
+   > This allows you to customize your PyTorch installation.
+If you wanted an AWS instance with a pre-defined version of PyTorch already installed, you could choose the `Deep Learning AMI (Ubuntu)` which will have everything you need to get going with PyTorch.
+1. You can choose any of the available instances to try PyTorch, even the *free-tier*, but it is recommended for best performance that you get a *GPU compute* or *Compute optimized* instance.
+For example, a GPU compute `p3.2xlarge` is a good instance type for PyTorch.
+   > Other instance options include the Compute Optimized c5-series (e.g., `c5.2xlarge`) or the General Compute t2-series or t3-series (e.g., `t2.2xlarge`).
+It is important to note that if you choose an instance without a GPU, PyTorch will only be running in CPU compute mode, and operations may take much, much longer.
+1. Click on `Review and Launch`.
+1. Review the instance information and click `Launch`.
+1. You will want to `Create a new key pair` if you do not have one already to use.
+Pick a name and download it locally via the `Download Key Pair` button.
+1. Now click on `Launch Instances`.
+You now have a live instance to use for PyTroch.
+If you click on `View Instances`, you will see your running instance.
+1. Take note of the `Public DNS` as this will be used to `ssh` into your instance from the command-line.
+1. Open a command-line prompt
+1. Ensure that your key-pair has the proper permissions, or you will not be able to log in.
+Type `chmod 400 path/to/downloaded/key-pair.pem`.
+1. Type `ssh -i path/to/downloaded/key-pair.pem ubuntu@<Public DNS that you noted above>`. e.g., `ssh -i ~/Downloads/aws-quick-start.pem ubuntu@ec2-55-181-112-129.us-west-2.compute.amazonaws.com`.
+If asked to continue connection, type `yes`.
+1. You should now see a prompt similar to `ubuntu@ip-100-30-20-95`.
+If so, you are now connected to your instance.
+1. Now follow the [Linux getting started instructions](get-started) in order to install PyTorch.
+   > If you chose the `Deep Learning AMI (Ubuntu)` instead of the `Deep Learning Base AMI (Ubuntu)`, then you will not need to install PyTorch.
+It will be available for you.

 ## AWS Primer

 In order to use AWS, you need to set up an [AWS account](https://aws.amazon.com/getting-started/){:target="_blank"}, if you do not have one already.
 You will create a username (your email address), password and an AWS account name (since you can create multiple AWS accounts for different purposes).
 You will also provide contact and billing information.
 The billing information is important because while AWS does provide what they call “free-tier” instances, to use PyTorch you will want more powerful, paid instances.